bioliv42/RecordServiceClient/vm.md

 ---
 layout: article
-title: 'Download and Install the RecordService VM'
+title: 'Using the RecordService VM'
 share: false
 ---